yukl-c/Big-Data-Analytics-PySpark-Loan-Default-Prediction/README.md

 - Ensembled model:
  1. Random Forest + Logistic Regression (0.5472)
  2. Random Forest + Naive Bayes (0.5472)
+The ROC of both Ensembled model are the highest among all models, while the ROC of Random Forest is higher than Naive Bayes.
+Thus would choose Random Forest + Logistic Regression as the most suitable model.

 Visualization
 - Distribution of the target variable